bdurand/lumberjack_local_logger/README.md

   # Set a specific parent logger for this class
   self.parent_logger = Lumberjack::Logger.new("db.log", level: :debug)

+  setup_logger do |logger|
+    logger.progname = "DatabaseService"
+    logger.tag!(component: "database")
+  end
+end

-  # You can also set the parent logger in the setup_logger call.
+# Alternatively, you can set the parent logger in the setup_logger call with the `from` option.
+class DatabaseService
+  include Lumberjack::LocalLogger

   setup_logger(from: Database.logger) do |logger|
     logger.progname = "DatabaseService"
     logger.tag!(component: "database")